nutanixdev/nutanix-devstation/README.md

 ## How to use

+### Quick Install

+1. Clone, or download and extract the repository.

+2. Open the folder in VS Code and when prompted, click `Reopen in Container`.

+3. Enjoy the Nutanix Dev Station!

+### Re-use Dev Containers in another project

 You only need the `.devcontainer` directory in the project root folder:

-1. Clone or download the repository.
+1. Clone, or download and extract the repository.

-1. Copy or move the `.devcontainer` directory to your project.
+2. Copy or move the `.devcontainer` directory to your project.

+### Advanced Settings

-1. To enable/disable or configure different tool versions, edit the `devcontainer.json` file in the `.devcontainer` directory.
+To enable/disable or configure different tool versions, edit the `devcontainer.json` file in the `.devcontainer` directory.

 ## How to contribute